 As I stated previously, ESO is primarily a solo game, and you never have to interact with other players unless you want to.
 But even if you prefer not to socialize, there are times when you may need – or want – other players fighting alongside you.

 Dolmens.
 The enemies that appear at dolmens are very powerful, and you cannot best them by yourself.
 But if other players participate, together you all can win.
-In the more popular dolmen locations, several players will be hanging around, waiting for the anchor to drop, and then all will swarm in and start shooting.
+In the more popular dolmen locations, several players will be hanging around, waiting for the anchor to drop, and when it does, all will swarm in and start shooting.
 You don’t have to say anything; just jump right in and join them.
 As long as you contribute at least 1% of the total damage, you will earn a lot of experience and you can loot the reward chest that appears at the end.
 There are three dolmens in each zone, but you will be most likely to find a decent group of players at dolmens in Auridon or Alik’r Desert.
 For best results wait until there are at least 4 to 6 other players present to help.
 One tip: do not stand still during the battle.
 If you stand in the same place for more than a couple of seconds during a dolmen battle, you’ll get zapped with an extremely powerful charge that will kill you outright.

 Group Dungeons.
 When you see a location on your map with a plus sign on it, that means it is designed to be taken on by a group (usually a group of 4).
 They are almost impossible for low level players to complete alone.
 If you prefer not to interact with other players, stay out of group dungeons.
-Note: the “veteran” region of Craglorn consists almost entirely of group dungeons and should be avoided until you are more powerful and willing to join up with a group.
+Note: the “veteran” region of Craglorn consists almost entirely of group dungeons and should be avoided until you are more powerful and willing to team up with a group.

 Undaunted is a guild devoted to taking on group dungeons.
 You can team up with 3 random other people to take on a selected group dungeon.
-Some of the groups turn out better than others, but even if the groups are inconsistent, participating in Undaunted gives you access to a very useful set of skills, experience and rewards that you can’t get any other way.
+Some of the groups turn out better than others, but even if the groups are inconsistent, participating in Undaunted gives you access to a very useful set of skills, experience and gear that you can’t get any other way.

 Trading Guilds.
 Above I referred to the six Guilds in the game.
 In addition, there are hundreds of player-created guilds, for trading, socializing and the like.
 You won’t be ready for trading guilds until you hit level 160, but I mention them because you will see Guild Traders on the outskirts of any city.
 They look like merchants, and they are, in a way, but they don’t function like regular merchants, and they won’t be useful to you until you reach level 160.
-Although you can purchase armor and weapons from them at any time, virtually all the armor and weapons sold through Guild Traders is level 160 and you won’t be able to use it until you, too, reach level 160.
+Although you can purchase armor and weapons from them at any time, virtually all the armor and weapons sold through Guild Traders is restricted to level 160 and you won’t be able to use it until you, too, reach level 160.
 So, don’t purchase anything from Guild Traders for now.

 - The Alliance War in Cyrodiil.
 If you aren’t interested in PvP, don’t go to Cyrodiil.